neilg63/simple-string-patterns/README.md

 ```

 ### Traits
+  **MatchOccurrences**: Returns the indices of all ocurrences of an exact string
 - **CharGroupMatch**:	Has methods to validate strings with character classes, has_digits, has_alphanumeric, has_alphabetic
 - **IsNumeric**	Provides a method to check if the string may be parsed to an integer or float
 - **StripCharacters**:	Set of methods to strip unwanted characters by type or extract vectors of numeric strings, integers or floats without regular expressions